testfairy/docs/docs/02_API/01_Upload_API.md

 ### Where can I find my API Key?

-In order to get your API KEY open your account preferences at https://app.testfairy.com/settings/ and click on "Upload API Key".
+In order to get your API KEY, open your account preferences at https://app.testfairy.com/settings/ and click on "Upload API Key".

 ### How can I create a new API Key?